 Current research students

-- Clari Searle, Comics for Finding the Funny (Joint supervisor)
+- Clari Searle, Creating Funnies with Incongruity Theory for Higher Education Pedagogy (Joint supervisor)